AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 ### Why Abstraction?

 Abstraction helps to **enforce consistency** in a code making sure that all the subclasses implement all the methods they should even though their actuall implementation may differ.
-It also simplifies complex systems by only exposing essential details, making the code easier to understand.
+It also simplifies complex systems by only exposing essential details, making the code easier to understand and maintain.